robinnewhouse/ATLASJetReconstruction/README.md

 Running a jet alg requires to configure tools for the 3 steps and to associate them to a JetRecTool.

+## Tutorial implementation with JetRec, C++ only

+## Tutorial implementation with JetRec, python config

-## Jet Reconstruction in this package
+### Jet Reconstruction in this package
-In EventLoop, tasks are implemented in c++ classes inheriting EL::Algorithm.
-So here a jet building procedure is done by a JetRecToolAlgo (inherits xAH::Algorithm which inherits EL::Algorithm).
+Here a jet building procedure is done by a JetRecToolAlgo (inherits xAH::Algorithm which inherits EL::Algorithm).
 JetRecToolAlgo holds a single instance of a JetRecTool and will call it's execute() method once per event.